-- 1. His Royal Highness The Prince of Wales presented The Prince of Wales Trophy to the Commanding Officer, Lieutenant-Colonel W.J.
+1. His Royal Highness The Prince of Wales presented The Prince of Wales Trophy to the Commanding Officer, Lieutenant-Colonel W.J.
 Ellis, CD, during a Royal Visit to Ottawa on 26 April 2001.
 It is the Colonel-in-Chief's intention that the trophy be awarded annually to a deserving squadron and that that squadron be henceforth known as the "The Prince of Wales Squadron" for the following year.
 The Prince of Wales Squadron assumes Right of the Line for regimental parades and events.
-The appointment, however, is not reflected in written staff work, distribution lists or signs. - 2.
-The Prince of Wales Trophy is presented annually on the Moreuil Wood Parade.
+The appointment, however, is not reflected in written staff work, distribution lists or signs.

+2. The Prince of Wales Trophy is presented annually on the Moreuil Wood Parade.
 The first presentation was in 2002.
-The winning squadrons of the Prince of Wales Trophy are displayed in Regimental lines with the trophy. - 3.
-The Colonel of the Regiment, the Commanding Officer and the Regimental Sergeant Major jointly selects the recipient Squadron.
+The winning squadrons of the Prince of Wales Trophy are displayed in Regimental lines with the trophy.

+3. The Colonel of the Regiment, the Commanding Officer and the Regimental Sergeant Major jointly selects the recipient Squadron.
 The winning squadron is chosen based on a subjective assessment, rather than upon set criteria.
-The selectors are influenced by the results of such annual events as: inter-squadron sports, the Annual Technical Inspection, Commanding Officer's Competitions and the completion of Mandatory Level of Competency (MLOC) training.
-Competition for the trophy, however, is not intended to create a divisive situation among the squadrons. - 4.
-In awarding the Regiment with The Prince of Wales Trophy and allowing the subsequent naming of The Prince of Wales Squadron, His Royal Highness bestowed a great honour on the Regiment.
+The selectors are influenced by the results of such annual events as: inter-squadron sports, the Annual Technical Inspection, Commanding Officer's Competitions and the completion of mandatory Level of Competency (MLOC) training.
+Competition for the trophy, however, is not intended to create a divisive situation among the squadrons.

-Figure 86 - The Prince of Wales Trophy
+Figure 121 - The Prince of Wales Trophy